mdozmorov/BIOS668.2018/presentations/16_final_project.md

 # Submitting guidelines

 - Submit PDFs of the reports to the blackboard, https://blackboard.vcu.edu
-- Include a link to your GitHub repositories, one for the first and another for the second parts of the project
+- Include a link to your GitHub repositories, one for the first and another for the second parts of the project.
+Do not include raw data in the GitHub repository, provide script(s) for data downloading

 ### Final grading